Charter schools in the United States: Racial segregation

 One study states that charter schools increase racial segregation.
 A UCLA report points out that most charter schools are located in African-American neighborhoods.
 However, a recent statistical analysis of racial segregation and performance outcomes in U.S. charter schools notes that studies on race and charter schools often incorrectly confound the inter-dependent variables of race and family income (poverty).
 Moreover, the authors conclude: "charter schools with a strong academic focus and "no-excuses" philosophy that serve poor black students in urban areas stand as contradictions to the general association between school-level poverty and academic achievement.
 These very high-poverty, high-minority schools produce achievement gains that are substantially greater than the traditional public schools in the same catchment areas."
 This study concludes that "charter schools are also, on average, more racially segregated than traditional public schools," and state "reducing school segregation and improving the quality of schools serving minority students are both important goals, but they are not the same".

 Selective admission

-Although charter schools are not allowed to engage in selective admissions tests and are required to use random selection, some charter schools are allowed to interview students or parents, evaluate student records or require an admissions test.
+Regulation of charter schools varies by state, creating a wide variety of admissions processes, some of which are rigorous.
+Some charter schools interview students or parents, evaluate student records, or require an admissions test.
 This is similar to other selective admission public schools such as Magnet Schools, career and professional academies, or IB programs.
+However, this practice has been criticized for contradicting the self-proclaimed mission of these charter schools to provide education for all by only allowing prospective students that demonstrate high academic prospects in.

+Diverting resources from public schools

+Many public schools receive funding that is at least partly based on the number of enrolled students.
+As charter schools attract more students from neighboring public schools, those public schools will start to lose funding.
+"In just one academic year Albany City, N.Y.'s school district lost $24.9–$26.1 million to charter schools."
+Despite having less students, public schools still have many fixed costs such as heating and cooling leaving public schools with less funds for other services.